School Ties is a 1992 film about anti-Semitism in a 1950s prep school, directed by Robert Mandel and co-scripted by Dick Wolf.

 - One-Gender School: The Massachusetts prep school where most of the film takes place.

-- Sadist Teacher: Most of the teachers are pretty strict but the French teacher takes the cake.
+- Sadist Teacher: Most of the teachers are pretty strict but the substitute French teacher, Mr. Cleary, takes the cake.

 - The Scapegoat: The Absurdly Powerful Student Council turns David in partly due to Anti-Semitism, partly just to cover for their friend Dillon.
 They consider David an outsider since he's a working-class scholarship recipient who just arrived this year, while they're all of the same socioeconomic class and have been friends for years.
 Before the blame was put on David, they also started blaming Jack Connors as the one who cheated.

 - Self-Deprecation: Dillon is very down on himself, even when people around him try to lift his spirits.
 It's one reason he becomes The Resenter toward David.